Understanding the PEG Ratio in Fundamental Analysis

 The Price/Earnings to Growth Ratio allows you to determine a stock's value, like with the P/E ratio, while also taking into consideration the company's earnings growth.
 This forward-looking component allows the PEG ratio to give you a more complete picture of a stock's fundamentals than you would get with the P/E alone.

-You can calculate the PEG ratio by taking P/E and dividing it by the projected growth in earnings:
+You can calculate the PEG ratio by taking the P/E ratio and dividing it by the projected or actual growth in earnings:

-PEG = Price to Earnings Ratio / Projected Earnings Growth
+PEG = Price to Earnings Ratio / (Projected or Actual) Earnings Growth

-For example, a stock with a P/E of 20 and projected earnings growth next year of 10 percent would have a PEG ratio of 2 (the P/E of 20 divided by the projected earnings growth percentage of 10 = 2).
+For example, a stock with a P/E of two and projected earnings growth next year of 10% would have a PEG ratio of 20 (the P/E of two divided by the projected earnings growth percentage of 10 = 20).
+This is a very high PEG, signifying that the stock is very overvalued.

 Interpreting the Results